joaomacalos/sfcr/cran-comments.md

 ## Test environments
+* local Ubuntu 20.04.1 LTS, R 4.0.3
 * local Windows 10 x64, R 4.0.3
 * Ubuntu 16.04.6 LTS (on travis-ci), R 4.0.2

+## R CMC check results (Local Ubuntu 20.04.1)
+There were no ERRORs or WARNINGs or NOTEs.

-## R CMD check results
+## R CMD check results (Local Windows 10x64)
 There were no ERRORs or WARNINGs.

-There was 1 NOTE on Windows 10 x64:
+There was 1 NOTE:

 * checking compiled code ...
 NOTE
   Note: information on .o files for i386 is not available